George Grey: Legacy of Grey's first term as Governor

 Grey took pains to tell Māori that he had observed the terms of the Treaty of Waitangi, assuring them that their land rights would be fully recognised.
 In the Taranaki district, Māori were very reluctant to sell their land, but elsewhere Grey was much more successful, and nearly 33 million acres (130,000 km2) were purchased from Māori, with the result that British settlements expanded quickly.
 Grey was less successful in his efforts to assimilate Māori; he lacked the financial means to realise his plans.
 Although he subsidised mission schools, requiring them to teach in English, only a few hundred Māori children attended them at any one time.

 During Grey's first tenure as Governor of New Zealand, he was created a Knight Commander of the Order of the Bath (1848).
 When Grey was knighted he chose Tāmati Wāka Nene as one of his esquires.

 Grey gave land for the establishment of Auckland Grammar School in Newmarket, Auckland in 1850.
 The school was officially recognised as an educational establishment in 1868 through the Auckland Grammar School Appropriation Act of the Provincial Government.
 Chris Laidlaw concludes that Grey ran a "ramshackle" administration marked by "broken promises and outright betrayal" of Māori people.
-Grey's collection of Māori artefacts, one of the earliest from New Zealand and assembled during his first Governorship, was donated to the British Museum in 1854.
+Grey's collection of Māori artefacts, one of the earliest from New Zealand and assembled during his first governorship, was donated to the British Museum in 1854.

-Second term
+Much of Grey's manuscript collections were donated to the Auckland Free Public Library in 1887, one of the first substantial donations to the library.
+Grey's Māori manuscript collections held at Auckland Libraries were added to the UNESCO Memory of the World Register in 2011.